 What is the Deadpool 3 release date?
 Does the MCU know what’s just about to hit it?
 Deadpool 3 is not only happening, but it’s happening within official MCU continuity.
 Yep, that’s right.
-The foul-mouthed, fourth-wall-breaking, frequently blood-caked mutate is going to be exploding F-bombs right inside the formerly family-friendly Marvel Cinematic Universe.
+The foul-mouthed, fourth-wall-breaking, frequently blood-caked mutate is going to be exploding F-bombs right inside the formerly family-friendly Marvel action movies.

 So what do we know about Deadpool 3 so far?
-Well, the action movie is still a few years away, and information is hard to come, but we didn’t let that stop us.
-We scoured the web, used Cerebro, and begged all the clairvoyant’s we know to learn everything we could about Deadpool 3.
+Well, the science fiction movie is still a few years away, and information is hard to come, but we didn’t let that stop us.
+We scoured the web, used Cerebro, and begged all the clairvoyants we know to learn everything we could about the Deadpool 3 release date.

 Will Deadpool 3 be set in the MCU?

 Short answer, yes.
 We know this because the man in charge of the MCU, Kevin Feige, said so, and you can’t get much clearer confirmation than that.
 He also confirmed there would be no curbs on the potty-mouthed language and gore that has helped define the series.

 Deadpool 3 “will be rated R and… Ryan’s overseeing a script right now,” Feige told Collider in January.
 It was an announcement that surprised many, and not just because of the R-rated content.
 How would the MCU deal with the fact that there were two movies already that weren’t within MCU continuity?
 Just ignore it?
 Retcon it?
 Rewrite it?
 Well, none of that may be necessary.

 Maximum effort!
 MCU movies ranked